BARCLAYS COMMUNITY SPORT FUND

 If the course costs less than the grant you have received, please use this extra funding to pay for your expenses, equipment or any additional training you might like to undertake.

-We want you to demonstrate how upskilling a new female coach will support the development or expansion of your football, cricket or tennis activities for girls.
-Tell us why the coach you are putting forward is great, and the positive impact they will have on the girls.
+We want you to demonstrate how upskilling a new female coach will support the development or expansion of your football, cricket or tennis activities for women and/or girls.
+Tell us why the coach you are putting forward is great, and the positive impact they will have.

 The funding is only to be used for coaching qualifications, to book female coaches on to their Level 1 or equivalent introductory course in either football, tennis, or cricket.